 - If your feet are cold at night, wear socks and avoid using hot water bottles or heating pads.

-- Before putting on shoes or socks, look inside them for any kind of foreign objects, nail points and torn linings.
+- Before putting on shoes or socks, look inside them for any foreign objects, nail points and torn linings.
 Never wear shoes without socks.

 - Regularly change your socks.
-Do not wear too tight socks in any case, or socks having seams, holes or tears.
+Do not wear socks that are too tight, or have seams, holes, or tears.
 The best option is to opt for cotton, wool or cotton-wool blend options.

 - Cut your nails straight across.
 Smooth them with a nail file after cutting them.
-Never cut calluses or corns, or use any kind of chemical to remove them.
-Follow the advice of your physician and regularly visit them for a check-up.
+Never cut calluses or corns, and avoid using any chemicals to remove them.
+Follow the advice of your physician and schedule regular check-ups with them.

 I hope the above-mentioned type of shoes can help you pick the right shoes to better manage the chronic pain.
 Leave a comment below to share how you manage your chronic pain with proper footwear.